-The winning student poets are: Madelyn Iwankow (East Wiltshire Intermediate) for her poem “As I Walk”, Chloe Dockendorff (homeschooled) for her poem “Haven on the Waves”, Madison Lockman (Colonel Gray High School) for her poem “Ode to Plant Life”, and Nicolas Dickieson (Immanuel Christian School) for his poem “My Canada”.
+The winning student poets are: Madelyn Iwankow (East Wiltshire Intermediate) for her poem “As I Walk”, Chloe Dockendorff (homeschooled) for her poem “Haven on the Waves”, Madison Lockman (Colonel Gray High School) for her poem “Song of a Tree”, and Nicolas Dickieson (Immanuel Christian School) for his poem “My Canada”.
 The student winners will each receive a cash prize, tickets to the event in which the Cantata will be performed, as well as a special musical performance by select members of the PEISO at their respective schools in September and October, once the school year begins.

 Each of four composers who reside in the Atlantic region are writing one movement of the four-movement work.
 They include Richard Covey, Leo Marchildon, Andrew Staniland and Kevin Morse.
 Each individual composer is working with one of the student poets who in turn is being mentored by a professional poet.
 Collectively the composer, the student and the professional poet are working collaboratively as a creative team.